Statutes of the Asian-Pacific Society on Thrombosis and Hemostasis

 Members of The Council will be active members of APSTH.

-Up to FOUR representatives from each country / region in the Asia and Pacific area can be appointed to The Council.
+Up to FOUR representatives from each country/region in the Asia and Pacific area can be appointed to The Council.

-In countries where a local society of hemostasis and thrombosis exists, or local societies with significant representations on hemostasis and thrombosis, such local professional bodies should nominate their representative to the APSTH Council.
+In countries where a local society of hemostasis and thrombosis exists, or local societies with significant representations on hemostasis and thrombosis, such local professional bodies may nominate their representative to the APSTH Council.
 Countries where such bodies do not exist as yet, will be represented by the country's eminent experts in the field.

 Terms of council members